 3. Set up the Flash Gun(s) and Choose Camera Settings

-For this project, you will need a flash you can trigger remotely, off-camera.
+For this project, you will need an off-camera flash you can trigger remotely.
 Any standard flash or Speedlite with a radio trigger will do it.
-If you don’t yet have one, we recommend the Godox TT600 set (Canon version is linked).
+If you don’t yet have one, we recommend the Godox TT600 set.

-You won’t need any modifiers to photograph droplets – all you want is a spot of light.
-Optionally, you can use colour gels to change the colour of the light, but it’s perfectly fine without them.
+You won’t need any modifiers to photograph droplets.
+All you want is a spot of light.
+You can use color gels to change the color of the light, but it’s perfectly fine without them.

 For the effect to be dramatic and interesting, we need to remove all ambient light.
-The only thing to remain will be the light of the flash.
+The only thing that will remain is the light from the flash.

-Set your ISO to the lowest possible, which is ISO 100 on the camera we’re using.
-Set your shutter speed to 1/200 – DSLRs can’t go much faster than that with a flash.
+Set your ISO to the lowest possible.
+(ISO 100 on the camera we’re using.)
+Set your shutter speed to 1/200th of a second.
+DSLRs can’t go much faster than that with a flash.

-Then, use your aperture to block out all remaining light.
-If you’re not comfortable with setting it too high, use an ND filter to further darken the ambient exposure.
+Then use your aperture to block out all remaining light.
+If you’re not comfortable with setting it too high, use an ND filter to further darken the ambient

 Switch your lens to manual focus.
-We’re working with high f-stops in this instance, so you don’t need to worry about focusing too much.
-But setting it correctly is crucial.
+We’re working with high f-stops in this instance.
+So you don’t need to worry about focusing too much.
+But setting your focus correctly is crucial.

-Focus at the spot where droplets will fall.
+Focus on the spot where droplets will fall.
 You can turn on the tap (or dropper) and check the exact place.

 Freezing the Motion

 You might wonder why we’re only using a shutter speed of 1/200.
-Surely enough, that is too slow to freeze the motion of a falling droplet.
+Surely, that is too slow to freeze the motion of a falling droplet.

 And, of course, the sensor will only record anything when there’s enough light on the subject.
-This means that even if you use a 1/200 shutter speed, the freezing effect will be similar to 1/800.
+This means that even if you use a 1/200 s shutter speed, the freezing effect will be similar to 1/800 s.

 Setting up the Flash